This material may be copied only for noncommercial classroom teaching purposes, and only if this source is clearly cited.

 (jawless) fishes in the early Cambrian.

-BACK TO THE FOSSILS: The History of Life on Earth
+PART 2: BACK TO THE FOSSILS:

 TO THE TEACHER: Students should know that most of the familiar animals they know about are vertebrates, and can be divided into five main classes: fishes, amphibians, reptiles, birds, and mammals.
 If not, it would be good to review those groups, what they have in common [vertebrate traits], and what makes them different.
 Show pictures and models or living examples of each group, and either provide the two-page "Vertebrate Patterns" handout for them to read (homework), or walk them through the "What Are They?" and "Accumulating Traits" material on that handout, based on the abundant fossil record.
 Those two pages can be printed back-to-back on a single sheet to hand out.